Kelleys Island, Ohio: Ferries

 The first ferry to regularly serve the island was the Neuman Ferry, founded in 1907 by John Paul Neuman.
-The boat originally provided transport from Lakeside, Ohio to what is now the island's East Harbor State Park.
+The boat originally provided transport from Lakeside, Ohio to what is now East Harbor State Park on Catawba Island (which is actually a peninsula).
+Eventually, he began service to the islands as well, including Kelleys.
 At its peak, the company operated a fleet of four ferries: the Commuter, the Corsair, the Kelleys Islander, usually running out of Marblehead; and the Challenger running out of Sandusky.
 The company folded in the first decade of the 21st century due to financial mismanagement, excessive growth with low market share, and steep price competition by the recently established Kelleys Island Ferry.

 The Kelleys Island Ferry is the only line that runs year-round (weather permitting) between the island and the mainland.
 The line is owned by James "Jim" Palladino and his family.
 Palladino was tied by local media to the Cleveland Mafia.
 He was arrested in 1992 for being a felon in possession of over 60 firearms (it is illegal for an individual in Ohio to own any guns if previously convicted of a felony).
 After the Neuman Ferry line closed, Palladino had purchased several boats from the company, as well their dock on the island.
 The private ferry runs to Marblehead, Ohio every half-hour during the tourist season, with the ride lasting approximately 25 minutes.

-A competing ferry line named the Jet Express runs during the season many times daily from Sandusky to Kelleys Island.
-The boat line started in 1988; it operates from May through October.
+A competing ferry line named the Jet Express runs during the season multiple times daily from Sandusky, and Cedar Point to Kelleys Island.
+The boat line started in 1988; it operates from May through September.
 It is a passenger-only ferry, and does not carry vehicles.
 The Jet Express runs from Sandusky, Ohio and makes stops at Cedar Point, Kelleys Island, and Put-In-Bay.
-The Jet Express boat takes approximately 20 minutes for the trip from Sandusky.
+The Jet Express boat takes approximately 25 minutes for the trip from Sandusky.